SPACER4IESPACERSP

 I feel the highest production years were probably 1910 and 1911.

 Another thing we know is that there were no Model letter designations for the Sears until into 1910 when the five models Appear for the first time.
 Sears referred to the models in the special catalog simply entitles "Automobiles" in 1910.
 But this is according to the Sears Documentation.
 So, when was the first time a different model was built?
 I feel that a Sears with a Model letter is likely to be a 1910 or newer Sears.
-Well hopefully we can determine what the earliest surviving sears is with either an original plate showing a model Letter, or a frame stamped with the model letter included.
-If you have a Sears with a model letter designation, is the letter stamped into your frame?
-Do you have the original plate?
-Is it recorded there?
+This is backed up by a letter from Sears to a prospective buyer dated August of 1909 which does not mention any different model of Sears.
+If different Models were available, it would have been mentioned.

 Lets be honest.
 Many Sears automobiles were restored incorrectly over the years and those that remain which were restored as close to original as possible are few.
 I know what my dad's car looked like when he started and it was original down to the paint.
 So I know what car 1204 was like and the way it is today is what it looked like coming out of the factory with a few exceptions which I am well aware of.